-It is my responsibility to keep my medications safe.
-If opioids are lost, damaged or stolen, the medication may or may not be refilled early.
+It is my responsibility to keep my medications safe and secure.
+If medication are lost, damaged or stolen, the medication generally will not be refilled.
 Each case will be looked at individually.
 If the medication is stolen, I must file a police report and submit the number for verification to my provider's office.
-Again, stolen medications may or may not be refilled.
-If a refill is given, it will be given only once.
+Again, stolen medications generally will not be refilled.